 I have a love affair with Colombia that’s lasted eight years and counting.

 I still remember my first visit to Cartagena, a magical Caribbean town on the northern coast, when I was 19.
-I was instantly enamored by the quaint, romantic Spanish colonial architecture.
+I was instantly enamored by the quaint, romantic Spanish architecture.
 There was a certain allure in how puddles of flower petals fallen from balconies cluttered the streets alongside litter; how street vendors lured in tourists in traditional Colombian garb; how the clack of horse hooves spliced with the whir of car on cobblestone.
 Every day that went by, I found something that made the depths of my chest flutter.

 I did not know it then, but as I continued returning to Colombia, I understood that this was a country that I would grow old with.